emilhe/dash-down/README.md

 The `dash-down` module provides tools to convert markdown files into a Dash components.

-## Running the example
+## Getting started

 Make sure that you have setup [poetry](https://python-poetry.org/).
 Then run

     poetry install

 to install dependencies.

-Then, run
+## Running the example

+Run

     poetry run python example.py